Shopping for a new Volkswagen Touareg?

 |$ 52,011||$ 54,690|

-The Touareg isn't just a good active-family pick that has ruggedness and roominess handled for VW.
-It's also the brand's upscale model--looking above the Jetta and Passat and offering more of a luxury look and feel.
-It comes with a luxury-level pricetag, too–starting at $44,000 and stretching to the mid-$60,000 range as a loaded Hybrid model–this VW makes no bones about competing in the luxury SUV segment.
+Ruggedness and roominess are definitely priorities for the 2014 Volkswagen Touareg--as they should be for any good active-family pick.
+But it's also the brand's upscale model--looking above the Jetta and Passat and offering more of a luxury look and feel.
+There's a luxury-level pricetag, too; starting at $44,000 and stretching to the mid-$60,000 range as a loaded Hybrid model, this VW makes no bones about competing in the luxury SUV segment.

 With that in mind, VW has worked to give its mid-size utility vehicle some broader appeal.
 And while the price remains a major hangup, and while it was known up until recently for its extraordinarily stout construction, it traded in some of its rugged, off-road image for more of a focus on suburban families.